Facts About Tasmania

 Tasmania is the southernmost state of Australia, located at latitude 40° south and longitude 144° east and separated from the continent by Bass Strait.
 It is a group of 334 islands, with the main island being 315 km (180 miles) from west to east and 286 km (175 miles) north to south.

 These islands have a haunting history and their own special mystique.
-The 488,948-strong community spreads itself across the land; less urbanised than the population of any other Australian state.
-Hobart, the capital city, is home to 195,800 people.
+The 512,875-strong community spreads itself across the land; less urbanised than the population of any other Australian state.
+Hobart, the capital city, is home to more than 210,000 people.

 Tasmanians are resourceful and innovative people, committed to a continually expanding export sector.
-In 2006-07, international exports from the state totalled $3.7 billion.
-China, Japan and other Asian countries account for the bulk of exports, but sizable quantities of goods and services are also exported to North America, Europe and many other regions.
+In 2012-13, international exports from the state totalled $3.04 billion.
+USA, China, India, Taiwan, Japan and other Asian countries account for the bulk of exports, but sizable quantities of goods and services are also exported to Europe and many other regions.

 Tasmania is similar in size to the Republic of Ireland or Sri Lanka.
 The Tasmanian islands have a combined coastline of more than 3,000 km.
 The main island has a land area of 62,409 sq km (24,096 sq miles) and the minor islands, taken together, total only 6 per cent of the main island's land area.
 The biggest are Flinders (1,374 sq km/539 sq miles), King, Cape Barren, Bruny and Macquarie Islands.
 The Kent Group of Islands, one of the most northerly parts of the state, is only 55km (34 miles) from the coast of the Australian continent.
 About 250km (150 miles) separates Tasmania’s main island from continental Australia.

 Twice named 'Best Temperate Island in the World' by international travel magazine Conde Nast Traveler, Tasmania has a mild, temperate maritime climate, with four distinct seasons.
 In summer (December to February) the average maximum temperature is 21° Celsius (70° Fahrenheit).
 In winter (June to August) the average maximum is 12° C (52° F) and the average minimum is 4° C (40° F).
 Snow often falls in the highlands, but is rarely experienced in more settled areas.